marvin1099/Minecraft_Autolaucher/README.md

 as long as you dont move the file.

-to move the file also move location.txt,
+to move the file also move [here script name].txt,

-if you dont the script will create a new location.txt,
+if you dont the script will create a new [here script name].txt,

 and ask you again (questions below).